fabschurt/silex-provider-captcha/README.md

 browsers might keep the requested image in cache and display it again even after page refresh.

-When the image is requested, the controller stores the corresponding phrase in session for later use/comparison.
+When the image is requested, the current phrase is stored in session for later use/comparison.
 The phrase changes every time the image is requested.

 ### Captcha form field